maelalan/planch/README.md

 # README #

-Minimal team management, work capacity indicator
+Minimal team management, work avalibaility indicator

 ### What is this repository for? ###

-* V 0
+* Starting V0

 ### How do I get set up? ###

-* Summary of set up
 * Configuration
     * ruby 2.0 min
     * rails 4.0 min